Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Write coherent essays and research papers

-- Participate effectively in class discussions and presentations
+- Participate effectively in class discussions

-2. Career Advancement and Employment
+2. Career Advancement and Professional Registration

-- Communicate clearly with international colleagues and clients
+- Communicate clearly with international colleagues

-- Understand workplace documentation and protocols
+- Understand workplace documentation

 - Present ideas effectively in meetings